VitorVilela7/SMW-SA1-Pack/readme.txt

 $YY:0000-$YY:00FF to $XX:3000-$XX:30FF.
 $YY:0100-$YY:1FFF to $XX:6100-$XX:7FFF.

-BE VERY CAREFUL WHEN HANDLING SPRITE ADDRESSES!
-ARUJUS'S PATCH MOVE ALL OF THEM TO ANOTHER AREA.
-Please check docs\sprite remap.txt for more details!

 Note that if you're using 16-bit addressing, you should to use $3000-$30FF and $6100-$7FFF for that.